vladimirlevchenko/Digital-analysis-of-coating-films-/README.md

         end
 ```

 It is seldomly the whole uploaded picture that is going to be analyzed.
 In most cases, it is only a specific region that is of interest.
-The "Select region"-button was introduced so that user could select the region of interest (ROI) him/herself.
+The "Select region"-button was introduced so that the user could select the region of interest (ROI) him/herself.
 ROI was selected using a *drawrectangle* function.
-After the rectangle has been placed, it's position was readed and the uploaded image was then croped with the constrains that the ROI implied.
+After the rectangle has been placed, its position was read and the uploaded image was then cropped with the constraints that the ROI implied.

 ```Matlab
  % Button pushed function: SelectregionButton